-Also, your employing or retirement office can answer your questions, and give you a Guide to Federal Benefits, brochures for other plans, and other materials you need to make an informed decision about your FEHB coverage.
+Also, your employing or retirement office can answer your questions, and give you brochures for other plans, and other materials you need to make an informed decision about your FEHB coverage.
 These materials tell you:

 - When you may change your enrollment; - How you can cover your family members; - What happens when you transfer to another Federal agency, go on leave without pay, enter military service or retire; - What happens when your enrollment ends; and - · When the next Open Season for enrollment begins.